 It is important to know the difference between a 'Whistle blow' and a 'grievance.'
-A Whistle blow has a public interest aspect to it, as it puts at risk others.
-A grievance by contrast has no public interest factors, as it a complaint about a particular employment situation.
+A Whistle blow has a public interest aspect to it, for example because the issue raised puts others at risk.
+A grievance by contrast has no public interest factors, as it is a complaint about a particular employment situation.
 A grievance should be reported using the Grievance policy, not this policy.
 For example, a member of staff being formally interviewed on capability grounds, without previously having had any indication that their performance was not acceptable, may lead to a grievance complaint being made.
-Whilst a member of staff who observes colleagues sharing/selling confidential data that they have access to, to un-authorised others, should lead to a Whistle Blow.
+Whilst a member of staff who observes colleagues sharing/selling confidential data to which they have access, to unauthorised party, should lead to a Whistle Blow.